-For this to be successful a business must combine Customer Experience Centred Branding by integrating their design team into not only the creative department but also the business strategy and the dynamic culture to produce more desirable products and services – in turn faster growth and passionate customers.
+For this to be successful a business must combine Customer Experience-Centered Branding by integrating their design team into not only the creative department but also the business strategy and the dynamic culture to produce more desirable products and services – in turn faster growth and passionate customers.
 Consistency applied your business will have a sustainable advantage, gain market share and can even reduce production costs.

-Similarly, what if every time you go on a date, the person portrays a different personality each time?
-On the first date, everything felt just right and then then on the second date it feels like you are out with a completely different person.
-This would most likely put you off and start questioning if this is the right person for you.
+Similarly, what if every time you went on a date, you portrayed a different personality?
+On the first date, everything felt just right.
+On the second date, they feels like they are out with a completely different person.
+This would most likely put them off and start questioning if you're the right person for them.
 If your branding isn't consistent, you will drive away customers.
 You need to give your brand depth, but also a clear direction.

 Your brand is who your business is.
 Your marketing is how you present yourself to the world.
 You need to know who you are and what your brand represents before you market it.